What is Waldorf Education and what makes it unique?

 How Do You Approach Reading Instruction?

 Our goal is to foster passionate readers who continue reading for pleasure throughout their lifetimes.
 To that end, we introduce reading in a developmentally appropriate way, when students are more comfortable with the written word and fully ready to engage.
-Waldorf teachers begin teaching reading in first grade by teaching consonants and vowel names and sounds through an artistic approach of drawing, painting, movement, and speech.
+Early reading skills begin in early childhood as the students experience story telling full of rich language.
+They develop skills in comprehension and the ability to create a picture of the story in their mind as they listen, recall, and act out the stories.
+Decoding begins in first grade by teaching consonants and vowel names and sounds through an artistic approach of drawing, painting, movement, and speech.
 This artistic, deliberate process engages the children with great interest, and by the end of first grade, children are writing and reading sentences and short texts.
 Students typically begin reading printed readers with their teacher during the second half of second grade.
 Learn More

 How is Spring Garden Waldorf School Governed?

 Waldorf schools are self-administered under the guidance and accreditation of the Association of Waldorf Schools of North America (AWSNA).
 Our school is the only Waldorf School in NE Ohio with full AWSNA accreditation.